Itsdaodao/tp/docs/DeveloperGuide.md

 **MSS**

-1. Devbooks prompts for command
-2. User inputs the delete tag command with one or more tags to delete
+1. User inputs the delete tag command with one or more tags to delete
-3. Devbooks deletes all instances of the found tags from every contact
+2. Devbooks deletes all instances of the found tags from every contact
-4. Devbooks shows a success message indicating which tags were deleted
+3. Devbooks shows a success message indicating which tags were deleted
-5. Devbooks displays the updated contact list
+4. Devbooks displays the updated contact list

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 User did not specify any tags to delete

-    * 2a1.
+    * 1a1.
 Devbooks shows an error message indicating that no target tag was provided Use case ends.

-* 2b.
+* 1b.
 None of the specified tags can be found in any contact

-    * 2b1.
+    * 1b1.
 Devbooks shows an error message indicating that no tags were found for deletion Use case ends.

-* 2c.
+* 1c.
 Some tags are found while others are not

-    * 2c1.
+    * 1c1.
 Devbooks deletes all found tags
-    * 2c2.
-Devbooks shows a success message for tags deleted and a warning message for tags not found Use case resumes from step 5.
+    * 1c2.
+Devbooks shows a success message for tags deleted and a warning message for tags not found Use case resumes from step 4.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 500 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should only be used by a single user (i.e. not a multi-user product).
 5. Should store data locally and in a human editable text file.